Bushcraft training for beginners – A night in the woods

 Find water and try to make it safe

 Before you go to bed try and create a condensation trap with your piece of tarp or plastic sheeting, and see just how much moisture you can gather from leaves and plants in the morning.
-After you realise just how hard it is to find water without an actual flowing body of it, if nothing else it will teach you to be more cautious with your drinking supplies on future camps.
+After you realize just how hard it is to find water without an actual flowing body of it, if nothing else it will teach you to be more cautious with your drinking supplies on future camps.

 Go Foraging

-Unless you’re an expert then you should stay away from any kind of mushroom, and in the beginning its a good idea to avoid certain salad-type plants.
-Here’s a list of common and more importantly safe things to go looking for that you wont mistake for anything dangerous, and how to cook them.
+Unless you’re an expert then you should stay away from any kind of mushroom, and in the beginning, it’s a good idea to avoid certain salad-type plants.
+Here’s a list of common and more importantly safe things to go looking for that you won’t mistake for anything dangerous, and how to cook them.

 Fresh nettles

 Get a fire going and then break a nettle off at the bottom of the stem, if you don’t have any gloves then just hit it with a stick.
-Hold the stem at the base with either sticks or wrapping leaves round it and quickly wave it through the flames of your fire.
+Hold the stem at the base with either sticks or wrapping leaves around it and quickly wave it through the flames of your fire.
 The leaves wilt very quickly but if do it just right then only the stinging needles will wilt and the leaf will still be fresh which you can eat right off the plant.

 Cat-tail roots

 When you have a root all you need to do is give it a wash and put it on some hot ash as it is.
-They take between 20 and 45 minutes depending on how thick they are and hot your ash is, but the outside will be burnt black when they are ready.
+They take between 20 and 45 minutes depending on how thick they are and how hot your ash is, but the outside will be burnt black when they are ready.

 Burdock root